WaltStanley12/extraordinary-divine-office/README.md

 # extraordinary-divine-office
 An aim to compile a PDF containing the 1960 divine office and the corresponding music.
+I will be using the Liber Antiphonarius for the music.